 Update your web browser

-In order to ensure maximum compatibility with the features and functions of the learning management system, you MUST update your web browser to the latest updated version of ONE of the following:
+To ensure maximum compatibility with the features and functions of the learning management system, you MUST update your web browser to the latest updated version of ONE of the following:

 Install web browser plug-ins

-Not required, but if necessary download and install the following (for both PC and Apple Mac platforms):
+Not required, but if necessary, download and install the following (for both PC and Apple Mac platforms):

 Connecting from Off-Campus

-KSU Proxy allows Library users to securely connect to databases, electronic journals, e-books and streaming media services without installing complicated third-party software.
-When you attempt to access library content from off campus, you’re prompted to enter your FlashLine username and password after which you’re connected.
+KSU Proxy allows Library users to securely connect to databases, electronic journals, e-books, and streaming media services without installing complicated third-party software.
+When you attempt to access library content from off campus, you’re prompted to enter your FlashLine username and password, after which you’re connected.
 It’s that easy.

 Online Proctored Testing